Help for the Sheldon Museum of Art Collection

 To build your portfolio, simply click or tap on Add to My Portfolio while viewing an object record.
 Then, to view all your selections, go to My Portfolio.

 You may add and remove objects at any time during your viewing session.
 The following message will appear when your portfolio is empty: “No records found.
 Use My Portfolio to generate exhibition lists or create individual portfolios for specific artists, research, or favorite artworks.”

-If you have questions, comments, or information on our collection, please contact Stacey Walsh, Collections Manager, email@example.com.
+If you have questions, comments, or information on our collection, please contact Stacey Walsh, Registrar, email@example.com.